Learning Market Making with Closing Auctions: Markov Decision Process for Optimal Market Making with Closing Auction

+\begin{remark} While exchanges like the NYSE usually only display statistics on the total imbalance between buy and sell orders combined with an indicative price, it does not display all the orders that have been submitted at each price.
+Our construction for the state vector $X_t$ may therefore appear counterfactual.
+The fact that the agent is able to reconstruct the state vector from the information published by the exchange is a simplifying assumption in this work. \end{remark}

 \begin{remark} We assume that all numbers of market participants are bounded by $\mathcal{N}>0$, the limit order book depth is bounded by $\mathcal{L}>0$, all volumes are bounded by $\mathcal{V} > 0$, all prices are bounded by $\alpha \mathcal{B}$ for $\mathcal{B}>0$.
 Furthermore, all slopes (\textit{i.e.}, the $K^a (t)$) lie on a grid with step $\beta$ by $\beta\mathcal{K}$ for some $\mathcal{K} > 0$.
 We chose the same bound $\mathcal{N}>0$ (resp. $\mathcal{V}>0$) on the number of (resp. volumes submitted by) market participants for both market makers and investors during the continuous phase and the auction.
-While one could choose different constants for each type of market participant (for example, because investors are assumed small as per Assumption \ref{ass:small_investors}), we chose the bounds to be large enough to bound all quantities. \end{remark}
+While one could choose different constants for each type of market participant, we chose the bounds to be large enough to bound all quantities. \end{remark}

 \begin{remark} Recall that the strategic market maker is assumed to submit a linear supply/demand market order of the form $ K_t^a (p - S_t^a), $ into the auction, as a function of the clearing price $p$ at time $t$.
 The other limit orders are characterized by general supply/demand functions $ g_{i,t}(p) = K_t^i (p - S_t^i), $ where $K_t^i$ and $S_t^i$ denote, respectively, the slope and the reference price of other agent $i$’s order.
 In the case of linear supply/demand functions for the other limit orders, the state variable $ X_t^{15} := \big( (K_t^i, S_t^i) \big)_{1 \le i \le \mathcal N} $ collectively represents the slopes and reference prices submitted by the other market participants.